hut34/gitbookWiki/README.md

 Hut34 enables A.I., IoT, other digital services and data sets to connect, interact and monetise data, information and knowledge.

-Creating a shared global superintelligence...
+Creating a shared global superintelligence...!